 Bookings for campsites and huts are required and can be done online via the DOC website.
 The reservation system for the upcoming seasons usually opens around June and the spots are gone within the first few days.
-If you haven't secured your spot in time, you can always hunt for cancellations as they do occur on a regular basis.
-I've done it many times before.
+If you haven’t secured your spot in time, you can always hunt for cancellations as they do occur on a regular basis.
+I’ve done it before on the Milford Track.

 How many days do you need to complete the Tongariro Northern Circuit?

 The optimal time for the Northern Circuit is 3 days/2 nights.
 If you have lots of time to soak in the scenery you can easily add an extra day and stay in all 3 huts along the trail.

 It’s also possible to do it in 2 days/1 night stopping only at the Oturere hut or campsite, but in this case I would highly recommend shortening your first day and leaving from the Mangatepopo car park.

 You can catch a shuttle from the Whakapapa village to Mangatepopo car park.
 This will take off 9 kilometres from the total distance and will make your first day a lot more enjoyable!

 Should you hike Tongariro Northern Circuit clockwise or counter-clockwise?